mackonsti/nuc10i7fnh/Actively Used/README.md

 * OpenCore setting `UEFI` → `ProtocolOverrides` → `HashServices` set to TRUE as expected (CPU is newer to Haswell) :white_check_mark:

 Insofar, no definitive solution has been proposed or validated.

+## Error Installing Differential (Delta) Update

+With recent OS versions, there seems to be an issue when selecting the _differential_ macOS update i.e. "Delta" that is usually smaller in size, compared to the full installer that counts many Gigabytes.
+Updating macOS via System Settings (i.e. System Preferences) may produce an **error** after downloading the package and during "preparation".

+According to user **Winthryth** in this [Reddit post](https://www.reddit.com/r/hackintosh/comments/10km392/ventura_incremental_update_smaller_update_always/) the fault lies in the fact that some active kexts seemingly use Lilu to dynamically patch macOS binaries during boot (expected) but that breaks the Delta update during validation.

+The kexts were found to be `BlueToolFixup.kext` and `RestrictEvents.kext` so disabling these in the OpenCore configuration temporarily, allows the Delta macOS update to succeed.
+They can be re-enabled later without issues.

+If this solution still fails, then downloading and installing the full macOS Installer for that new build will always work, but will take a little longer (and more space).
+Do not forget to backup.